errata-c/ez-cmake/README.md

 Packages generated with this function can be taken from the install directory and moved to somewhere else, and still work.

-Multiple configuratiions can be installed into the same directory, so long as its possible for each configuration to tell which files belong to it.
+Multiple configurations can be installed into the same directory, so long as its possible for each configuration to tell which files belong to it.
 One way to do this would be to put each configuration into its own directory using generator expressions like this:
 ```cmake
 install(TARGETS target
 	EXPORT target-export